Wildlife Judging Team

 Wildlife Judging is an evaluation event where 4-H’ers learn about native wildlife.
 Topics include how to identify different species, what they eat, where they live, and how to make a particular property desirable for a particular species.
 This is a great event for any 4-H’er who is interested in animals and their habitats.
 2022 Season: Material pick-up on March 29th.
 Practices will be every Tuesday, from 5:30:7pm, beginning on April 12th.

-Practices will begin in late February and the state competition will be held on Saturday, May 21, 2022 at Rock Eagle 4-H Center.
+The state competition will be held on Saturday, May 21, 2022 at Rock Eagle 4-H Center.